New Jersey Hall

 New Jersey Hall is a historic education building located on the campus of Rutgers University in New Brunswick, New Jersey.
 Built in 1889 under the leadership of President Merrill Edward Gates, it housed the Agricultural Experiment Station.

-It was added to the National Register of Historic Places on February 24, 1975 for its significance in agriculture and education.
+It was added to the National Register of Historic Places on February 24, 1975, for its significance in agriculture and education.
+Today, the building houses the university's Department of Economics.

 Summary

 New Jersey Hall was built in 1889 by architect George K. Parsell.
 The plot of land it is on was given to Rutgers by James Neilson Jr. The building's construction was funded by the Hatch Act of 1887, which was passed with the purpose of implementing and conducting agricultural research programs.
 Prior to the Hatch Act of 1887, the Morrill Land Grant Act of 1862 paved the way for a greater focus on agriculture and mechanical arts in higher education.
 When Rutgers was declared the land-grant college of New Jersey, it opened opportunities for innovation and expansion.
 George H. Cook was the primary advocate for Rutgers to be chosen as the land-grant college of New Jersey and was also the first director of the New Jersey Agricultural Experiment Station which was originally housed in New Jersey Hall.
 The building also initially housed the college's departments of Chemistry and Biology.
 Today, New Jersey Hall houses the university's Department of Economics and the New Jersey Bureau of Economic Research.
-It is primarily an office building.
+It is primarily an office building for professors and graduate students.